 3. Creating a Budget

 The next stage is to start by understanding how much you earn.
-Then take note of how much regular expenses like fuel, transportation, school fees, data subscription and other monthly expenses costs.
+Then take note of how much regular expenses like food, fuel, transportation, electricity school fees, data subscription and other monthly expenses costs.
 This will help you to know how much comes in and how you spend your money each month.

 4. Save Something Every Month